giovannicampeol/cleanerfish/README.md

 ### About Cleanerfish
 Cleanerfish is your new favourite utility to **cleanup** your *node.js* projects from **actually unused dependencies**!

 Cleanerfish is not the usual boring and ineffective *npm prune*.
-Insteat it **actually scans your project** to seek dependencies that are not imported/required, but are present in your *package.json* and *node_modules*, then removes them!
+Insteat it **actually scans your project** to seek dependencies that are **not imported/required**, but are present in your *package.json* and removes them!

 Cleanerfish is compatible with both **npm** and **yarn** package managers.